stanford-policylab/opp/py/data_readme_template.md

 - Data is deduplicated on date, time, location, subject_race, subject_sex, and subject_age, reducing the number of rows by ~25.3%
 - Data consists only of arrests and citations
+- contraband_found is based on the raw column `Contraband Or Evidence`; when this is NA, it is set to false under the assumption that an officer may not always record the absence of contraband found; the raw column is passed through as raw_contraband_or_evidence
+- search_basis is based on the raw column `Search Reason`, which is passed through as raw_search_reason
+- search_conducted is false when `Search Reason` is NA, "No Search", or one of the ~200 entries that look like incorrect entries, i.e. A, 9, 6
+- subject_race is based on the raw column Race and is passed through as raw_race

 ## Statewide, VA
 **Data notes**: